Optimal linear Bernoulli factories for small mean problems: Introduction

+The primary application of the Bernoulli factory, starting with Asmussen, Glynn, and Thorisson (1992), is to generate perfect samples from the stationary distribution of regenerative Markov chains.
+In~\cite{leedl2014}, it was shown how to use the Bernoulli factory in~\cite{hubertoappearb} to generate coins where $Cp \leq 2/3$.
+Under this condition, the older algorithm gave a bound of 38 coin flips on the average number needed.

+Without going into the details of their algorithm, by tripling the expected running time of there algorithm, it is possible to ensure that $Cp \leq 2/9$.
+Under these conditions, the expected number of flips for the new algorithm is bounded above by 7.8 (see Theorem~\ref{THM:main}) giving an algorithm that only requires 62\% as many work on average as the old one.

-(For notational simplicity, typically the arguments to the $r$ function will be suppressed.) \item For $r$ small and $C = C_1 + \cdots + C_k$, an algorithm will be given that uses (to first order) only $C$ coin flips on average. \item For any $r$ at most $1 - \epsilon$ for known $\epsilon$, an algorithm will be given that uses only $7.57C\epsilon^{-1}$ coin flips on average. \end{enumerate}
+This work gives the following results. \begin{enumerate} \item For $Cp$ small, an algorithm will be given that uses only $C$ coin flips on average. \item For $Cp$ at most $1 - \epsilon$ for known $\epsilon$, an algorithm will be given that uses only $7.57C\epsilon^{-1}$ coin flips on average. \item The new algorithm can be extended from the function $Cp$ for single variate coins to the multivariate coin problem where there are $k$ coins with unknown means $p_1,\ldots,p_k$.
+Suppose the goal is to generate $\berndist(r)$ where